panda3d/panda3d-docs/pipeline/egg-files/converting-to-egg.rst

 Converting to Egg
 =================

-If a file format cannot be loaded directly by a supported plug-in, it needs to be converted to a supported format first.
-This can be done using a conversion utility or with a plug-in.
-Panda3D provides various tools and plug-ins that can be used to convert a model to the Egg format.
+If a file format cannot be loaded directly by a supported loader plug-in, it needs to be converted to a supported format first.
+This can be done using a conversion utility or with a plug-in for the modelling program.
+Panda3D provides various such tools and plug-ins for converting models to the Egg format.

 .. contents::
    :local: